 What’s the Difference?

 For a basic four-strand tug toy, I’ve done side-by-side tests and find it makes no difference to the look, style, or quality.
-Personally, although the twisted box knot method is easy for someone like me who is very used to the square knot, it’s not quite “set and forget”.
-You still need to be careful not to accidentally create unwanted movement errors in the strands and pattern.
+Personally, although the twisted box knot method is easy for someone like me who is very used to the square knot, it’s not “set and forget”.
+You need to be careful not to accidentally create unwanted movement errors in the strands and pattern.
 The corner-to-corner method is much easier, once you learn and get comfortable with the sequence of weaving.
 Learning how to weave a spiral this way also sets you up well for tackling other patterns.

 When Does the Method Matter for DIY Spiral Dog Tug Toys?

 I used both methods in a side-by-side test to take photos for this post.
 And blog dog Humphrey’s expert assessment of the two different DIY spiral dog tug toys?
 Equally fun and impossible to tell the difference!
 Why choose one tug toy when you can have and hog both?